Powered by Women First Digital

 Qualitative

-This type of test simply checks if there is hCG in your blood or not.
-These tests can confirm pregnancy around 10 days after conception.
+This type of test simply checks if there is hCG in your blood or not, and it can confirm pregnancy around 10 days after conception.

 Quantitative